jreisinger/docs/data/notes/cloud/aws.md

 * idea from 1960s
 * main advantage - cost savings due to flexibility, ex. instances can be launched/terminated based on the traffic levels
 * AMI (Amazon Machine Image) - an image of a configured instance

-Processing power

-* "One EC2 Compute Unit provides the equivalent CPU capacity of a 1.0-1.2 GHz 2007 Opteron or 2007 Xeon processor."
-* you need to benchmark it for your needs since AWS is built by incrementally adding commodity HW

 Storage